|

 Nutrient Requirements and Recommended Dietary Allowances for Indians

-Recommended Dietary Allowances (RDA) for population groups are used for formulating dietary guidelines and for planl1ing national food and agricultural strategies.
+Recommended Dietary Allowances (RDA) for population groups are used for formulating dietary guidelines and for planing national food and agricultural strategies.

 25.00 |